Illinois Gives

 What is an eligible gift?

-A donation to an endowed fund at an approved Illinois community foundation.
+A donation to a permanent endowed fund at a qualified Illinois community foundation.

 Are donor advised funds eligible endowments?